 Sightseeing cruises: Duration: Typically 1 hour Timings: Available throughout the day, with multiple departure times starting from early morning (10am) to late afternoon (4pm).

-Hop-On-Hop-Off cruises: Duration: Flexible, usually valid for 24 hours Timings: Offered from early morning (6am) to night (11pm), with boats departing every 30 minutes.
+Hop-on-Hop-off cruises: Duration: Flexible, usually valid for 24 hours Timings: Offered from early morning (6am) to night (11pm), with boats departing every 30 minutes.

 Meal cruises: Duration: Ranges from 1.5 to 2 hours Timings: Typically scheduled during lunch or dinner hours, with afternoon tea cruises also available.